Building Miyako's Future Together

 1

-• • Develop digital freelancers who can earn high incomes in Miyako
+• Developing Digital Talent: We will focus on nurturing digital freelancers who can earn high incomes while living in Miyako.

 2

-• • Nurture individuality and creativity through extracurricular activities and regional learning
+• Nurturing Individuality and Creativity: We will foster children's individuality through extracurricular activities and regional learning.

 3